How to Set Up Blogger Settings – A to Z | For Beginners

 06. Posts Settings

-In this section you will learn how to set up your Posts settings in Blogger.
+In this section, you will learn about How to set up your Posts settings in Blogger.

 - Click on Max posts shown on main page to set how many blog posts you want to show on the homepage of your blog.